SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

 6. Choose **Continue**.
 ![SM36 Step 6](./images/s4/42.png)

-7. Select **Immediately** radio button and choose **Continue**.
+7. Select the **Immediately** radio button and choose **Continue**.
 ![SM36 Step 7](./images/s4/43.png)

-8. Select **Period** as show in the screenshot.
+8. Select the **Period** checkbox.
 ![SM36 Step 8](./images/s4/44.png)

-9. Select **None of the above** and choose **Other Periods**.
+9. Select the **None of the above** radio button and choose **Other periods**.
 ![SM36 Step 9](./images/s4/45.png)

-10. Enter **1** in **Minute(s)** input field, so the background job will run for every 1 minute, and choose **Create**.
+10. Enter **1** in **Minute(s)** input field, so the background job will run for every 1 minute.
+Choose **Create**.
 ![SM36 Step 10](./images/s4/46.png)

 11. Choose **Complete** to schedule the background job.
 ![SM36 Step 11](./images/s4/47.png)

-You have now completed the creation of the background job that will send the newly created workitems to the SAP Event Mesh every 1 minute.
+You have now created the background job that sends the newly created workitems to SAP Event Mesh every 1 minute.

-### 10. Testing the Application End-to-End from SAP S/4HANA Side
+### 10. Test the Application End-to-End from the SAP S/4HANA Side
 Let's create a new purchase requisition and go to SAP Event Mesh to see the message details.

-1. Repeat steps 1, 2 and 3 of the **2.
+1. Repeat steps 1, 2, and 3 of the **2.
 Test The Purchase Requisition Workflow** section to create a new purchase requisition and initiate a new approval workflow.
-The background job will send the workitem information to SAP Event Mesh Queue in a minute.
+The background job will send the workitem information to SAP Event Mesh queue in a minute.

-2. Open the SAP Event Mesh application from your SAP BTP subaccount.
+2. Open the SAP Event Mesh application from the SAP BTP cockpit. <<refer to the other section TO-DO>>
 ![Message Client](./images/s4/48.png)

-3. Navigate to the Message Client you have created and go to the **Test** tab to consume the message.
+3. Choose **Message Clients**, select the message client you have created and go to the **Test** tab to consume the message.
 ![Message Client](./images/s4/49.png)

-4. Select your Queue to see the messages sent to Queue.
+4. Select your queue to see the messages sent to it.
 ![Queue](./images/s4/50.png)

 5. Choose **Consume** to see the message.
 ![Consume](./images/s4/51.png)

-### 11. Activate The Service API_PURCHASEREQ_PROCESS_SRV
+### 11. Activate the API_PURCHASEREQ_PROCESS_SRV Service

-1. Add the service API_PURCHASEREQ_PROCESS_SRV with the /n/IWFND/MAINT_SERVICE transaction.
+1. In your SAP S/4HANA system, open the **/n/IWFND/MAINT_SERVICE** trasaction.

+2. Activate the API_PURCHASEREQ_PROCESS_SRV service.
 ![Activate](./images/s4/53.png)

-Congratulations!!
-Now you have completed the creation of the new Flexible workflow for the purchase requisition, configured the background job to send the workitems to SAP Event Mesh, and tested it successfully.
+Now you have the new Flexible workflow for the purchase requisition process created, and you have configured the background job to send the workitems to SAP Event Mesh.